DungLe1603/web_giasu/readme.md

 ## How to run project
 Run cmd or terminal in web_giasu
 	-> php artisan serve

-or: Rung cmd or terminal in web_giasu/public
+Or: Rung cmd or terminal in web_giasu/public
 	-> php -S localhost:8000

 ## How to work with git